vnnikolov30/vnnikolov30/README.md

 My name is Viktor.
 Welcome to my own little digital world!

-I am currently studying Software Engineering with Python 🐍 at Software University (SoftUni), i've also dabbled in some JS, HTML and CSS as well as QA Testing 🕷️.
+I am currently studying Web Development at Software University (SoftUni), in hopes of one day becoming a full-stack dev.
+I also have some experience in QA 🕷️.

-I have worked on some really small projects like an AI image generator🎨, a simple platformer using Pygame 🕹️ and i am also in the process of developing a website/portfolio for my music production alias "Voorhees"🎵.

-I also have some experience with the GODOT game engine which i'm currently using for the development of a 2D zelda-like rpg ⚔️🛡️.

-I am very passionate about video games so once i master Python i will start learning C# in the hopes of one day landing a job in the Video Game Industry 👾🎮
+Front-end has become a great passion for me and i am currently mastering JS as well as React⚛️.
+I am also in the process of learning the MERN stack 🌐.

 ---